siphemhlongo21-ctrl/Projects/README.md

 Open the application.

-Register or login (credentials are temporary).
+Login or register (data is temporary).

-Browse hotels and select a room.
+Browse medicines and manage prescriptions.

-Enter booking details and confirm.

-Manage bookings while the program is running.
+Use the system while the program is running.

 Contributing